Trade Show Canceled? Quick, Easy, Low Cost Ways to Pivot to Digital Marketing

 Marketing automation platforms such as HubSpot or Mailchimp, ABM-specific platforms, and even LinkedIn are ideal for launching and conducting ABM campaigns.
 As noted earlier, explore each to determine which is better for your needs.

 Now, even if you hear “trade show canceled,” you’ll have several digital marketing options you can use to redirect your creativity and budgets.
 Before you do anything, however, start with your website.
 Make sure it’s in good shape, not an embarrassment or a reflection of your company from five years ago.
 Then get the right people from marketing and sales working together through targeted inbound marketing and account-based marketing projects.
 These could include email marketing, SEO, PPC, and some social media.
 Your reps are already good at using the phone and email; reinforce their efforts with tools like video, webinars, chat, social media outreach and ABM initiatives.

 With Coronavirus news overwhelming just about everything, it’s natural for us to remain in a state of “analysis-paralysis” when considering our next marketing-related moves.
-As our way of helping marketing leaders within our community navigate through this unfamiliar ground, we are offering free digital marketing assessments.
-These no-obligation assessments, which start with just a short phone call, will help you prioritize what’s best for your business in the months ahead.customers as their own markets, largely because they represent significant levels of potential revenue.
-These “markets” are then targeted with highly-focused, omnichannel tactics.
+As our way of helping marketing leaders within our community navigate through this unfamiliar ground, we are offering a deeply discounted, heavy hitting Digital Marketing Strategy Quick Start plan.
+These no-obligation assessments, which start with just a short phone call, will help you prioritize what’s best for your business in the months ahead.